Home

 Introduction

 The Democratic Socialist Project aims to investigate the practice of democratic socialism in the twenty-first century, and to undertake a global survey of its strength and prospects.
-In carrying out this study we are seeking to answer a simple question: might democratic socialism provide the basis for a new global movement and an effective response to the rise of the far right?

 We start with a significant challenge.
 “A consistent theory of DS […] does not yet exist.”
-1 In fact, definitions of the term vary so widely2 that some analysts have argued it has no practical use.
+1 In fact, definitions of the term vary so widely2 that some analysts have argued it has no practical application.
 To make matters worse, 'democratic' and 'socialist' are both contentious terms in their own right.

 Working definition